thomashoullier/timesheeting/README.md

 The result is `spec.pdf`.

 #### PRJ1-SAD1 timesheeting system architecture document
-The PDF is build with,
+The PDF is built with,

 ```{shell}
 cd ./doc/sad/